 In the United States, the Senate Foreign Relations Committee has been conducting hearings into the appointment of Dr.

-In the United States, the Senate Foreign Relations Committee has been conducting hearings into the appointment of Dr. Henry Kissinger as Secretary of State.
+Background: In the United States, the Senate Foreign Relations Committee has been conducting hearings into the appointment of Dr. Henry Kissinger as Secretary of State.

 Dr. Kissinger, who has served 4 1/2 years as President Nixon's national security advisor, was nominated by the President last month to succeed Mr. William Rogers.